 If you’re a cheese lover like us, look for the local cheese made by Carbau (aka water buffalo).
 The cheese is light and fresh and can be eaten alone!
 This was one of our favorite treats to try!

-Baguio is a popular and urbanized mountain town on Luzon.
+Baguio is a popular and urbanized mountain town on Luzon and one of our picks for best places to see in the Philippines.
 Baguio offers a lush scenery and cooler temperatures.
 Enjoy trail riding on horseback, shop the local markets, or just go for the great views.

 We loved the panoramic views from the Baguio city market.
 Stroll the streets of small vendors selling local souvenirs, local delicacies like ube spread, and exotic plants and succulents.
 Just past the shopping, there’s an incredible view overlooking the mountains of Baguio where people flock to witness the beauty.
 Watch out for the pink and white ponies around here too.